 Capital High will be hosting the PSAT Test October 10th at the Civic Center and students will sign up through the book keeper between September 17th to October 5th.
 The cost should be $16.
 The PSAT is a practice SAT exam that also is a qualifying exam for the National Merit Scholarship Program.
 For more info on the PSAT please go to: https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10

 Once again, CHS will be facilitating the ACT test for all juniors on Tuesday, March 20th .
 You will receive several communications from CHS regarding this, but we wanted to make sure it is on your calendar.

 We have several ACT Prep opportunities upcoming, you should receive an orange flier about this as well this spring.

 Remember to keep checking our scholarship page; it is updated at least weekly.
-There are currently over 50 scholarships listed on the page.

 As always, you can also follow our social media accounts for up to date information.